(Sarah looks up from her desk)

 City of Gold-Director/Producer: Laura Gabbert; Producer: Braxton Pope

-Eat That Question: Frank Zappa in his Own Words-Director: Thomas Schutte; Producers: Estelle Fialon
+Eat That Question: Frank Zappa in his Own Words-Director: Thursten Schutte; Producers: Estelle Fialon

-Holy Hell-Director/Producer: Will Allen; Producers: Tracy Harnish and Alexandra Johness
+Holy Hell-Director/Producer: Will Allen; Producers: Tracey Harnish and Alexandra Johnes

 Hooligan Sparrow-Director/Producer: Nanfu Wang

-Lo and Behold, Reveries of the Connected World-Director/Producer: Werner Herzog; Producer: Rupert McConick
+Lo and Behold, Reveries of the Connected World-Director/Producer: Werner Herzog; Producer: Rupert Maconick

 O.J.: Made in America-Director/Producer: Ezra Edelman; Producers: Deirdre Fenton, Libby Geist, Nina Krstic, Erin Leyden, Tamara Rosenberg, Connor Schell and Caroline Waterlow

-Tower-Director: Keith Maitland, Producers: Megan Gilbride and Susan P. Thompson
+Tower-Director: Keith Maitland, Producers: Megan Gilbride and Susan P. Thomson

 (Teller finishes waving a magic wand over the decks of cards)